L-Theanine Benefits, Dosage for Anxiety, Sleep and Side Effects

 L-theanine can interact with certain medications, including those taken to control high blood pressure (called antihypertensive drugs) and stimulants.
 Theanine can decrease blood pressure, so don’t supplement with it before speaking with your doctor if you already take medications that lower your blood pressure.

 Theanine will also interfere with the effects of stimulants (including both foods/drinks and medications), since it can slow down activity of the nervous system.
-If you any take stimulant drug, including diethylpropion (Tenuate), epinephrine, phentermine (Ionamin) or pseudoephedrine (Sudafed), then don’t take L-theanine without consulting with your doctor.
+If you take any stimulant drug, including diethylpropion (Tenuate), epinephrine, phentermine (Ionamin) or pseudoephedrine (Sudafed), then don’t take L-theanine without consulting with your doctor.

 Although this may be a good thing, L-theanine can also decrease the stimulating effects of caffeine and certain herbs, including coffee, tea, green tea extract, guarana, yerba mate, cola and other caffeinated sodas, and energy drinks.